 A study by the Bermudan insurance company, Hiscox, showed that complaints to the Equal Employment Opportunity Commission (EEOC) about age discrimination doubled between 1990 and 2017.
 Workers often feel free to discuss their salaries, what they have been promised, and what is going on throughout a large company.
 Younger workers are also aware of age discrimination, and they may inform their older colleagues of discrimination that they have seen or heard of.

-The Philadelphia age discrimination lawyers of Sidney L. Gold & Associates represent clients in the states of PA and NJ; therefore, we know and understand the various federal laws, such as the Age Discrimination in Employment Act (ADEA) and the Older Worker’s Benefit Protection Act (OWBPA), as well as the state and local protections that may or may not apply to your potential age discrimination claim.
-Our New Jersey employment lawyers have the experience and expertise necessary to determine the validity of an age discrimination claim under federal and local laws, to file and pursue all appropriate claims and to recover all remedies and/or monetary compensation available under the applicable laws.
+Our Philadelphia age discrimination lawyers know and understand the various federal laws, such as the Age Discrimination in Employment Act (ADEA) and the Older Worker’s Benefit Protection Act (OWBPA), as well as state and local protections that may apply to a potential age discrimination claim.
+Our legal team has the experience necessary to determine the validity of an age discrimination claim under federal and local laws.
+We will file and pursue all appropriate claims, guide victims through the legal process, and work to recover all remedies and monetary compensation available under the law.

 Examples of Age Discrimination in the Workplace

 Employers can be quite skillful when they want to hide discriminatory practices; therefore, age discrimination may not be obvious.
 Some examples of age discrimination in the workplace include:

 - An employer who compensates younger employees with less skill and experience at a higher level than older employees with more skill and experience

 - A company who promotes a younger employee with less experience over an older employee or hires a younger employee rather than promote an older employee to a position

 - A company that experiences difficult times economically fires or lays off the oldest workers first because they are making the highest salaries

 - A supervisor who gives an older employee an undeserved poor performance evaluation and then uses these false records to fire or demote the employee